Igor Pokrajac: Ultimate Fighting Championship

-Pokrajac was expected to face Krzysztof Soszynski on June 11, 2011 at UFC 131, replacing an injured Anthony Perosh.
+Pokrajac was expected to face Krzysztof Soszynski on June 11, 2011, at UFC 131, replacing an injured Anthony Perosh.
 However, Pokrajac was himself forced out of the bout with an injury and replaced by returning UFC veteran Mike Massenzio.

-Pokrajac/Soszynski ultimately took place on December 10, 2011 at UFC 140.
+Pokrajac/Soszynski ultimately took place on December 10, 2011, at UFC 140.
 Pokrajac defeated Soszynski via first-round KO.

-Pokrajac was expected to face Thiago Silva on May 15, 2012 at UFC on Fuel TV: Korean Zombie vs. Poirier, replacing an injured Brandon Vera.
-However, Silva was pulled from the bout to face Alexander Gustafsson on April 14, 2012 at UFC on Fuel TV 2 after Gustafsson's original opponent Antônio Rogério Nogueira pulled out of the bout citing an injury.
+Pokrajac was expected to face Thiago Silva on May 15, 2012, at UFC on Fuel TV: Korean Zombie vs. Poirier, replacing an injured Brandon Vera.
+However, Silva was pulled from the bout to face Alexander Gustafsson on April 14, 2012, at UFC on Fuel TV 2 after Gustafsson's original opponent Antônio Rogério Nogueira pulled out of the bout citing an injury.
 Pokrajac instead faced Fábio Maldonado at the event.
 He won the fight via unanimous decision (29–28, 30–27, and 29–28).

-Pokrajac was defeated by Vinny Magalhães via second round armbar on September 22, 2012 at UFC 152.
+Pokrajac was defeated by Vinny Magalhães via second round armbar on September 22, 2012, at UFC 152.

-Pokrajac next faced Joey Beltran on December 15, 2012 at UFC on FX 6, replacing an injured Anthony Perosh.
+Pokrajac next faced Joey Beltran on December 15, 2012, at UFC on FX 6, replacing an injured Anthony Perosh.
 Pokrajac lost the fight via unanimous decision.
 However, on January 10, 2013, it was announced that Beltran had failed his post fight drug test, testing positive for nandrolone and the result of the bout was changed to No Contest.

 Pokrajac faced Ryan Jimmo at UFC 161 in Winnipeg, Manitoba on June 15, 2013.
 He lost the fight via unanimous decision.

-Pokrajac faced Rafael Cavalcante on November 9, 2013 at UFC Fight Night 32.
+Pokrajac faced Rafael Cavalcante on November 9, 2013, at UFC Fight Night 32.
 He lost via submission due to strikes in the first round.

-Pokrajac faced Marcos Rogério de Lima on December 20, 2014 at UFC Fight Night 58.
+Pokrajac faced Marcos Rogério de Lima on December 20, 2014, at UFC Fight Night 58.
 He lost the fight via TKO in the first round, and was subsequently released from the promotion shortly after.

 Post UFC

 After being released from Ultimate Fighting Championship Pokrajac signed for Croatia's Final Fight Championship promotion.
-His debut was expected to be against Maciej Browarski, but he was replaced and he will now make his debout in heavyweight division against Archontis Taxiarchis at FFC 18 - Ljubljana on 17 April 2015.
-He weighted 102 kg at official weight ins.
+His debut was expected to be against Maciej Browarski, but he was replaced and he will now make his debut in heavyweight division against Archontis Taxiarchis at FFC 18 - Ljubljana on 17 April 2015.
+He weighed 102 kg at official weight ins.

 Second UFC stint

 After recording three first round stoppage victories on the regional circuit across the Balkans, Pokrajac was re-signed for a second stint in the UFC.
-He faced Jan Błachowicz on April 10, 2016 at UFC Fight Night 86.
+He faced Jan Błachowicz on April 10, 2016, at UFC Fight Night 86.
 Pokrajac lost the fight via unanimous decision.

-Pokrajac was expected to face Ed Herman on March 4, 2017 at UFC 209.
+Pokrajac was expected to face Ed Herman on March 4, 2017, at UFC 209.
 However, Pokrajac pulled out of the fight in early February citing an injury, and was replaced by Gadzhimurad Antigulov.

 On May 4, 2019, it was reported that Pokrajac was released by UFC.